Samarah90/Google_DataAnalytics_BellaBeat_CaseStudy/README.md

 - Out of the users who wear the device between 21-31 days, only 6.8% wear it all day.
 - Out of the users who wear the device between 10-20 days, 27% wear it all day.
 - Out of the users who wear the device between 1- 10 days, 80% water it the whole day.
 These results depicts that wearing the device the whole month does not mean that users will wear it the whole day as well.
+### 5- Conclusion(Share & Act)